kuzzleio/documentation-old/src/guide/getting-started/index.md

 // load the Kuzzle SDK module
 const Kuzzle = require('kuzzle-sdk')

-// instantiate a Kuzzle client, this will automatically connect to the Kuzzle Backend server const kuzzle = new Kuzzle('localhost', {defaultIndex: 'playground'})
+// instantiate a Kuzzle client, this will automatically connect to the Kuzzle server const kuzzle = new Kuzzle('localhost', {defaultIndex: 'playground'})

 // add a listener to detect any connection problems